 Showing 1-24 of 273 items found in History

 Main Street Galena

-Galena's historic Main Street, named "Best Main Street in the Midwest" by Midwest Living magazine, curves past nearly 100 19th-century storefronts.
+Galena's historic Main Street -- named "Best Main Street in the Midwest" by Midwest Living magazine and one of America's Best Main Streets by Fodor's -- curves past nearly 100 19th-century storefronts.
 Galena looks much as it did during the time of the Civil War, although now the historic red brick buildings are home to charming boutiques, art galleries and restaurants.
 Galena is also known for its cozy lodgings, with quaint bed and breakfasts dotting the picturesque hillsides surrounding the town.

-Caterpillar Visitors Center
+Caterpillar Visitor's Center

-Opened in October 2012, this new visitors center celebrates the long history of the Caterpillar company.
+Opened in October 2012, this new visitor's center celebrates the long history of the Caterpillar Company.
 Visitors can explore the past by taking a journey back in time via historic photos and antique equipment.
 Visitor favorites include a 24-foot tall 797 mining truck that doubles as a movie theater and a product floor complete with simulators to explore its world-famous product line.